-There are many different types of hormonal birth control, and it is not unusual to try a few different ones before finding one that works for you; different pills may contain different forms of progestogen and/or estrogen, and some patients find that they are more sensitive to some types than others.
-Low-estrogen pill such as Microgestin FE are particularly suited to women who are sensitive to estrogens, as is the progestogen-only pill, or mini pill.
-This pill is continuous, meaning it does not allow a break for a monthly bleed, and can also be used by women who are breastfeeding.
+There are many different types of hormonal birth control, and it is not uncommon to try a few forms before you find the one that is best for you.
+The pills differ in the form and amounts of progestogen and/or estrogen they contain and some women are sensitive to certain forms than others.
+Low-estrogen pills such as Microgestin FE are especially well-suited to women who are sensitive to estrogen.
+Another equally suited option is the progestogen-only pill, or mini pill.
+In contrast to Microgestin FE, the mini pill is taken in a continuous manner, which means that there is no gap for a withdrawal bleed to occur.
+This pill can also be used in breastfeeding mothers.

 Alternatively, you may wish to try a form of hormonal contraception that is not taken orally and does not need to be administered on a daily basis.
-These include the implant (Implanon, Nexplanon), the shot (Depo-Provera), and the intrauterine device (IUD, Mirena, ParaGard, Skyla, Liletta, Kyleena).
-In particular, the IUD may be appropriate for women with contradictory health conditions, such as diabetes or hypertension, as it works locally to the reproductive system.
-Speak to your doctor or health worker for information and advice about these types of contraception.
+These include injections (Depo-Provera), implants (Implanon, Nexplanon), and intrauterine devices (IUD, Skyla, ParaGard, Kyleena, Mirena, Liletta).
+IUDs are especially suitable for women with pre-existing conditions such as hypertension and diabetes, as these devices act directly on the reproductive system.
+Speak to your doctor or health worker to learn more about your options.

-If you do not wish to use hormonal contraceptives, you may choose to rely on barrier contraceptive methods.
-These include the cervical cap (FemCap) and Male and Female Condoms.
-It is worth noting that male condoms are the only form of contraception to offer protection against STIs.
+If you do not wish to use hormonal contraceptives at all, you may consider barrier contraceptive methods.
+These include the cervical cap (FemCap) and male and female condoms.
+When used correctly, condoms are the only form of contraception that offer protection against STIs.

 Microgestin FE is widely considered to be a safe and effective means of preventing pregnancy.
 Hormonal contraceptives in general carry a very slight increase in the risk of developing serious health complications, including blood clots, heart disease, gallbladder disease, liver tumours, and estrogen-sensitive cancers, such as breast cancer, cervical cancer, and endometrial cancer.
 The benefits of hormonal contraceptives outweigh these slight risks, but women who have a personal or family history of these conditions should consult a doctor before taking hormonal contraceptives, as they may not be suitable for them.
 See ‘Contraindications’ above for more information.